 The APS Education Center has been a major outreach and publication education initiative since its opening in the year 2000.
 The Center is supported by the American Phytopathological Society, the Mathre Education Endowment of the APS Foundation, and contributions from individuals and corporations and is completely free and open access.
 We are grateful for this continuing support and acknowledge our supporters.
 Information about how you can contribute is available at our Supporters site.

-The Editorial Board includes nine senior editors who conduct reviews of publications using anonymous reviewers in the same way that research papers are reviewed.
+The Editorial Board includes senior editors who conduct reviews of publications using anonymous reviewers in the same way that research papers are reviewed.
 Editors review publications according to their technical expertise as well as pedagogical interests, such as K-12 teacher outreach, introductory materials, advanced materials, and instructor scholarship.
 An ongoing effort is to translate materials into Spanish and other languages.

 The APS Education Center includes peer-reviewed publications, which constitute the online journal, The Plant Health Instructor, as well as additional resources for plant pathology education.
 Resources for a broad range of educational activities are available, including outreach to K-12 teachers, materials for introductory and advanced plant pathology students, and teaching notes and articles.